paolocrosetto/what_are_you_calling_intuitive_data_and_analysis/README.md

 #### Abstract

-*We study choices and reaction times of respondents in an impunity game with unfair offers.
-The non-private impunity game features two roles, proposer and respondent, who are both aware whether the pie size is small or large.
-Proposers decide among three more or less unfair offers; respondents can accept or reject the offer, which in the latter case is lost for both.
-Whatever the responder decides is communicated to the proposer.*
+*Studies on the intuitive or deliberate nature of human actions often use time constraints for identification, assuming that constrained individuals fall back to intuitive behavior.
+This identification strategy disregards individual heterogeneity and self-priming, i.e. the behavioral rule that subjects can form during the instructions phase, and then apply irrespective of the time constraint.*

-*240 proposers took part in a traditional laboratory; 24 respondents were in an fMRI setup where they confronted all 240 proposals elicited from proposers.
-Responses were sent via email to proposers.*
+*We use respondent data from an impunity game as an example of how subject heterogeneity can drive results.
+24 respondents face 240 more or less unfair allocation proposals out of a small or large pie and can accept or reject the offer.
+Upon rejection respondents burn their own money, but not the proposer's.
+Respondents decisions are communicated to the proposer.*

-*Proposers revealed little concern for respondents.
-Respondents overwhelmingly rejected small offers, especially from a large pie.
-In contrast with most of the literature and the Social Heuristic Hypothesis, we find that on average rejections took longer than acceptances.
-This result is driven by individual heterogeneity.
-The rich response data allow us to distinguish different respondent types, finding a remarkable consistency: subjects mainly accepting (rejecting) take more time to reject (accept).
+*On average, emotional rejections take longer than deliberate acceptances.
+Including individual heterogeneity, though, we find that subjects who mostly accept (reject) take more time to reject (accept).
+Faster decisions are the ones conforming with the modal early reaction.
 We attribute this finding to heterogeneity in self-priming.
-Our results suggest a primary role for individual heterogeneity in experiments testing the intuitive or deliberate status of how they resolve conflict between opportunism and what seems socially right.*
+Since self-priming is orthogonal to time constraints, it has the capacity to invalidate their use in the identification of dual decision modes.*

 #### Data